Install RCCL#

 • <rocm_version> is the ROCm Core SDK version to install.
 Omit this suffix to install the latest available version.

-Use the following command to install the latest RCCL development package release for supported GPU architectures:
+Use the following command to install the latest RCCL development package:

 sudo apt install amdrocm-rccl-dev